phac-nml/biohansel/docs/source/installation-docs/command-line.rst

 The output will either be nothing if the channel is re-added, or it will say that the channel is already present.
 Either output is good.

-9. Install bio_hansel and all of its dependencies into this environment:
+9. Install biohansel and all of its dependencies into this environment:

 .. code-block:: bash